YilingLin0610/Globe-CraterSAM-A-Training-Free-Generalizable-Framework-for-Mapping-Sub-Kilometer-Martian-Craters/README.md

 # Globe-CraterSAM

-This repository provides the code and datasets used in Globe-CraterSAM for sub-kilometer Martian crater mapping.
+This repository provides the main code and benchmark datasets associated with Globe-CraterSAM, a training-free framework for sub-kilometer Martian crater mapping.

 ## Code